rikymarche-ctrl/anilist-calendar-extension/README.md

 - **Weekly Calendar View**: See your airing anime organized by day of the week
 - **Episode Information**: Clear display of episode numbers and airing times
 - **Current Day Highlight**: Today's column is highlighted for quick reference
+- **Timezone Support**: Adjust airing times to your local timezone or any preferred timezone
 - **Multiple Display Modes**:
     - **Standard Mode**: Detailed view with titles, episode numbers, and times
     - **Compact Mode**: Space-efficient layout ideal for many shows
     - **Grid Mode**: Image-focused view similar to Anilist's default style with hover details
 - **Customizable Start Day**: Choose which day of the week appears first (Today, Sunday, Monday, etc.)
 - **Empty Day Filtering**: Option to hide days with no scheduled episodes
 - **Responsive Design**: Works perfectly on both desktop and mobile devices